 Ambassador Sandhu presents his credentials to Trump in Oval Office

-India's Ambassador-Designate to the United States Taranjit Singh Sandhu on Thursday presented his credential to President Donald Trump in his Oval Office of the White House.
+India's new ambassador to the United States Taranjit Singh Sandhu on Thursday presented his credentials to President Donald Trump in his Oval Office of the White House.
 Trump, during the Oval Office credentials ceremony, warmly welcomed Sandhu, a career foreign service official, back to Washington DC and wished him success in his responsibilities as India's ambassador to the US.

 "The President fondly recalled his friendship with Prime Minister Narendra Modi and their several interactions," the Indian Embassy said in a statement.
 Sandhu conveyed warm greetings from the President and the Prime Minister of India to Trump and the First Lady, the statement said.